ailtonArruda/copa/web/README.md

-## 🚀 Como executar
+## 🚀 How to run

-**Para que esse projeto funcione corretamente, é preciso estar com o servidor rodando.**
+**For this project to work correctly, the server must be running.**

-- Instale os pacotes com `npm install`.
+- Install the packages with `npm install`.
-- Execute `npm run dev` para iniciar o cliente web.
+- Run `npm run dev` to start the web client.